integritee-network/book/src/howto_private_tx.md

 The detailed design of the shielding and unshielding process is described in the chapter [Token Shielding](./token_shielding.md).

 In the following demo we show how Alice can send tokens to Bob privately.
-The demo will run in our docker container so you don't need SGX HW to run the demo.
+The demo will run in our docker container so you don't need to setup a complete SGX development machine (although the Intel SGX driver and SDK needs to be installed making `/dev/isgx` and the aesm service available).

 ## Setup

-You'll need to [register with Intel](./howto_worker.md#intel-sgx-development-and-production-commercial-license) and obtain your own SPID and KEY.
+You'll need SGX enabled hardware and to [register with Intel](./howto_worker.md#intel-sgx-development-and-production-commercial-license) and obtain your own SPID and KEY.

 Build node, worker and client in our docker: